mymakercorner/Leyden_Jar/README.md

 ## Licence

 In order to give tribute to Tom Wong-Cornall, the inventor of the IBM Capsense USB keyboard controller, with the exceptions noted below, everything is provided with the same GPLv3 licence he used at the time.

-### Exception for the firmware code

-Everything inside 'firmware' directory is source code marked under the GPLv2 licence, this is because it is already available in another forked repository of QMK VIAL under this licence.
-I just put it here to centralize information and ease your life.
-In the case you plan to reuse this source code in your own projects, either as is or with modifications, the GPLv2 licence will apply.

 ### Exception for some 3D models